 Dangers of Distracted Driving

 Any driving distraction that takes the driver’s attention away from the road ahead and the surrounding vicinity can create a significant risk of a motor vehicle accident.
-Drivers may miss stop signs, fail to notice a changing light, miss a child darting into the road, or fail to see a vehicle changing lanes in front of them.
+Drivers may fail to yield, miss stop signs, fail to notice a changing light, miss a child darting into the road, or fail to see a vehicle changing lanes in front of them.

 It only takes a fraction of a second for a motor vehicle accident to occur.
 By the time the driver turns away from the distraction, it’s usually too late to prevent a collision.
 Drivers have a duty of care to other motorists, their passengers, pedestrians, and others to maintain a sharp focus on the road and nothing else.
 Failing to do so can have fatal consequences that are easily avoided by simply paying attention and staying alert for changing road conditions, traffic signals, obstructions in the road, and the movements of others in the vicinity.